2025 Thai political crisis: 20 June 2025

-Three coalition parties, Ruam Thai Sang Chart, Democrat, and Chartthaipattana, held their own discussions to decide if they should continue in the government.
+Three coalition parties, United Thai Nation, Democrat, and Chartthaipattana, held their own discussions to decide if they should continue in the government.
 The Democrat party and Chartthaipatana announced they will incline to remain in the coalition government.

-The Ruam Thai Sang Chart party faction, led by their leader Pirapan Salirathavibhaga, has reiterated its demand for Prime Minister Paetongtarn's resignation.
+The United Thai Nation Party faction, led by their leader Pirapan Salirathavibhaga, has reiterated its demand for Prime Minister Paetongtarn's resignation.
 The Pheu Thai party has rejected this, stating the Prime Minister will remain in office and the House will not be dissolved, despite Bhumjaithai's departure from the coalition.

-Ruam Thai Sang Chart's 36 MPs are divided, with only Pirapan's 18-MP faction supporting the call for resignation.
+United Thai Nation Party's 36 MPs are divided, with only Pirapan's 18-MP faction supporting the call for resignation.
 Current deputy minister of commerce, Suchart Chomklin's faction are still weighting their options.
 If Pirapan's faction withdraw, the coalition government would lose its parliamentary majority, shifting the balance from 261–234 to 243–252.

 PM Paetongtarn visited troops stationed along the Thai-Cambodian border in Ubon Ratchathani and spoke with Lieutenant General Boonsin Phadklang, the Second Army Area Commander.

 Senate Speaker Mongkol Surasajja has formally requested that the National Anti-Corruption Commission and the Constitutional Court investigate the prime minister.
 The investigation pertains to alleged gross ethical misconduct related to a recently leaked conversation between Paetongtarn and Cambodia's Hun Sen.

 The government issued a statement in which Prime Minister Paetongtarn apologized to the public over the leaked phone call with Hun Sen and reaffirms commitment to national sovereignty.